 As the population of elders increases in America, and as “baby-boomers” begin to retire, national attention has begun to focus on programs such as Medicare and Social Security.
 SEARAC tracks the Older Americans Act, Social Security, and Health Care Reform implementation as it relates to aging.

 SEARAC works with coalitions of diverse groups on these issues.
-SEARAC is a core work group member of the Diverse Elders Coalition, a coalition of seven aging organizations dedicated to enhancing the quality of life of diverse aging communities.
+SEARAC is a core work group member of the Diverse Elders Coalition, a coalition of five aging organizations dedicated to enhancing the quality of life of diverse aging communities.
 Read about the DEC's guiding principles here.
 The other members of the DEC include:

 - National Hispanic Council on Aging (NHCOA)

 - Services and Advocacy for GLBT Elders (SAGE)

 This coalition is supported by The Atlantic Philanthopies.

 Aging and Long-Term Care

 As they age, many Southeast Asian American elders face numerous barriers and challenges to attaining long term care.
 As a community, over 90% of Southeast Asian Americans 65 and older in California live in family households, as opposed to institutional alternatives.1 There are limited services that allow elders to remain in their own homes, and there are even fewer opportunities for culturally and linguistically-specific services that would support the independence and living choices of elders.
 SEARAC works toward ensuring that there is adequate and stable funding and resources for programs that support elders who choose to maintain independent lifestyles in their homes and their communities; and to ensure that provisions of the 2010 Patient Protection and Affordable Care Act preserve and improve existing community-based and in-home care programs.